GuilloteauQ/guilloteauq.github.io/_pages/rust_macros.md

 My first thought was: "This ``match`` is so boring to write !"

-So here is my first attempt at making the implementation of traits less painfull:
+So let's try making the implementation of traits less painfull:

 ```rust
 macro_rules! apply_on_match {